197th Air Refueling Squadron: Air Refueling

 During the 1991 Gulf War, Air National Guard tanker units were quickly called into action.
 An around-the-clock airlift began to support the buildup to the conflict, Operation Desert Shield.
-Tankers and crews from the 161st were some of the first to arrive in Saudi Arabia.
-Elements of the 197th ARS were assigned to the 1709th Air Refueling Wing (Provisional), flying from King Abdul Aziz Air Base, Jeddah, Saudi Arabia.
+Tankers and crews from the 197th were some of the first to arrive in Saudi Arabia.
+Elements of the 197th were assigned to the 1709th Air Refueling Wing (Provisional), flying from King Abdul Aziz Air Base, Jeddah, Saudi Arabia.

 From the start and for the duration, tankers servicing the conflict left Phoenix weekly, loaded with maintenance and support technicians who worked in the Saudi Arabian desert up to 45 days, and in some cases more.
 As the allies prepared to move against Iraq, aircraft crews, maintenance personnel, medics, fire fighters, security forces and food service technicians were dispatched to bases in Europe and the United States.
 Before the war in the Persian Gulf was concluded more than two-thirds of the force assigned to the 161st Air Refueling Group had served on active duty in some capacity to support the Middle East effort.

-In 1994, 1995 and 1997 the unit deployed to Pisa, Italy where our tankers supported NATO operations in Bosnia.
-1997 also saw the 161st facing challenges in the United Arab Emirates.
+In 1994, 1995 and 1997 the unit deployed to Pisa, Italy where its tankers supported NATO operations in Bosnia.
+1997 also saw the 197th facing challenges in the United Arab Emirates.
 The unit was vital to the success of Operation Deny Flight and Operation Southern Watch.
 1 October 1995, marked another key change in the unit's long history.
-The 161st Air Refueling Group was redesignated as the 161st Air Refueling Wing under the USAF Air Mobility Command (AMC).
+The 161st Air Refueling Group was redesignated as the 161st Air Refueling Wing under Air Mobility Command.
 1996 saw the Copperheads turn 50 years old.
 The unit celebrated with year-round contests and a 50th Anniversary Celebration in December.

-The 161st sent about 130 personnel to Operation Northern Watch early in 1999.
-Based at Incirlik Air Base, Turkey, the unit supported flight operations within the northern no-fly zone over Iraq.
-Early in the second quarter of 1999, 161st Copperheads were quickly pressed into service over Kosovo for Operation Allied Force.
+The 197th sent personnel to Operation Northern Watch early in 1999.
+Based at Incirlik Air Base, Turkey, they supported flight operations within the northern no-fly zone over Iraq.
+Early in the second quarter of 1999, 197th Copperheads were quickly pressed into service over Kosovo for Operation Allied Force.
 Nearly 200 unit airmen served on active duty for about two months, flying 125 missions to offload almost 2.5 million gallons of fuel.
 The airmen returned to Phoenix in late June 1999.